geopm/geopm/service/docs/source/runtime.rst

 resources for multiple MPI jobs and multiple users by the system resource manager.

-The GEOPM HPC Runtime package provides two libraries: libgeopm for use with MPI applications, and libgeopm for use with applications that do not link to MPI.
+The GEOPM Runtime package provides two libraries: libgeopm for use with MPI applications, and libgeopm for use with applications that do not link to MPI.
 There are several command line tools included in GEOPM which have dedicated manual pages.
 The